INTERNATIONAL COMMERCIAL TERMS (INCOTERMS)

 INCOTERMS are property of the International Chamber of Commerce and can be broken down into 4 categories: E, F, C, and D terms.
 Each INCOTERM is a code represented by three letters and a location.
 E terms refer to situations where the buyer can access the goods at the seller’s premises, while F terms involve the seller delivering the goods to a carrier.
 With C terms, the exporter arranges the shipping of the goods but isn’t responsible for damage.
 When the seller is responsible for both cost and risk, D terms are used.

 How are INCOTERMS used?

 Language is important when you’re making a deal, but things can get confusing when each party speaks a different one.
 INCOTERMS keep everyone on the same page and describe the nature of the transaction.
-You would use different INCOTERMS for different types of transportation.
+Different INCOTERMS would be employed for different types of transport.
 Some work for any kind of transportation, while others are only applicable to water transportation.